wusinyee/SYW-Portfolio-v2023/Contoso Sales Overview Dashboard Project Docutmentation.md

 5. Identify and remove redundant data; create new variables or derived metrics based on existing data.
 6. Ensure the accuracy and completeness of the data, if there is any missing data or data imputation, please record it for future reference.

-##  Business Requirement Document
+## Business Requirement Document (BRD) for Contoso Sales Analytics Dashboard Project

-### Business Requirement Document (BRD) for Contoso Sales Analytics Dashboard Project
+> This document will provide an overview of the project's business requirements.
+It will describe the business objectives, scope, and constraints for the project.
+The BRD will also define the project's stakeholders and their roles and responsibilities.
+The BRD will be used to ensure that the project aligns with the company's overall business goals and objectives.

 ### I. Purpose
 The purpose of this document is to provide an overview of the business requirements for the Contoso Sales Analytics Dashboard project.
 This document will outline the business objectives, scope, and constraints for the project.
 The BRD will also define the project's stakeholders and their roles and responsibilities.